 - hair loss

-Often, irritability is a result of withdrawal from alcohol, drugs, caffeine, or nicotine.
-In this case, your doctor may give you with a combination of talk therapy and medications to help control your cravings.
+If they suspect your irritability is caused by alcohol, caffeine, nicotine, or other drug withdrawal, your doctor may recommend a combination of talk therapy and medications.
+Together they can help control your cravings.